kiboschool/course-programming-2/src/lessons/classes-and-objects/objects-and-methods.md

 Notice what happens when we write `list_of_students.append(other_name)`, or `response.read()`.

-We are calling a function, but it is a function "attached" to an object.
+We are calling a function, but the function is "attached" to the object.

-This type of function that is attached to an object is called a **method**.
+A function that is attached to an object is called a **method**.

 Lists have certain methods, like `append`, and Responses have certain methods, like `read`.

 We'll soon learn more about objects and methods, and how to use them.